rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 Let’s take a closer look at the ladder.

-## Elimination Diet to Diagnose Food Intolerances
+## Elimination Diet to Diagnose Food Intolerances.

 The elimination diet is a great tool to **uncover hidden food intolerances, healing the gut, and bringing inflammation levels down**.